tyaga/sfVkontaktePlugin/README.md

 		enabled_modules: [default, sfVkontakteFetch]

 3. Change routing options in factories.yml to automatically add mandatory iframe parameters to every link on your site.
-Change parameter in your SF_ROOT/frontend/config/factories.yml
+Change parameter in your SF_ROOT/frontend/config/factories.yml.
+Or you can set the enable_append_get_params configuration to false.
+See Configuration chapter.

 		all:
 		  routing: